The current document describes the stages of recruitment and the various evaluation points that occur during the process.

 Onboarding & Trial Period Evaluation Process#

-Once newcomers have signed their contract, been given access to the tools and joined the team, the onboarding and trial period starts.
+Once the newcomer has access to the tools and joined the team, the onboarding and trial period starts.

 Since newcomers may start at any time during the sprint, this process overlays the sprint process.
 Newcomers are expected to participate in sprint planning meetings, commit to tasks for the upcoming sprint, and practice time management using the sprint planning tools and by updating the Remaining Time estimate fields on their tasks.